coderefinery/git-intro/_episodes/07-conflicts.md

 - On the two branches make **different modifications** to the amount of the **same ingredient**.

 To view the modifications:
+**Note that we are using an Git alias called 'graph' we defined in ealier in our branches lesson**.
 ```shell
 $ git graph
 ```